heruying/DaBS/README.md

 - Third value = Bug correction

+## How are posts written?

+With Markdown.
+Hah.
+I'll not invent some new markup language for this.
+I'll just implement the `https://spec.commonmark.org/0.29/`BUT I'll add someway of adding metadata (probably just some enclosing symbols that will delimit what will not be transpiled to HTML and then use a conventional "tag: value")

 ## Additional information

 Initially my idea is to create everything without the use of external tools or libraries, this may change with time depending on need.